rodrikraus/tucelucion-frontend/README.md

     Serves the production build locally to preview it before deployment.
 This command should be run after `npm run build`.

 ---

-This README provides a comprehensive overview of the project, its technologies, structure, and how to get it running.